Seabuckthorn

 Seabuckthorn is a super-food for your skin, with oils from both the seed and berries.
 The deep, rich orange colour in both oils comes from skin nourishing beta-carotenes, which are well-known and appreciated antioxidant powerhouses that protect the skin against damaging UV exposure.
 It’s antioxidant properties are further enhanced by the numerous flavonoids, catechins and procyanidins to neutralise free radicals helping to slow down the ageing process.

-Cutting-edge research shows sea buckthorn's proanthocyanidins may activate stem cells, aiding in tissue renewal and repair, It's predicted to become the new buzz word ingredient in 'anti-ageing' skincare.
+Cutting-edge research shows sea buckthorn's proanthocyanidins may activate stem cells, aiding in tissue renewal and repair.
+It's predicted to become the new buzz word ingredient in 'anti-ageing' skincare.

 The fruit oil contains rare palmitoleic acid (omega-7) which is a component of skin lipids and stimulates regenerative processes in the epidermis and wound healing.
 Applied topically it soothes and relieves skin burns (caused by sun exposure or radiotherapy) and chafed skin.
 It also provides powerful antibacterial and anti-fungal properties, great for acne and healing wounds while also effectively supporting collagen production to ensure healthy, glowing skin.